 Perhaps the best way to illustrate subtext is by looking at some examples.
-Please follow the links to watch these film clips and get a better grasp of what I mean by subtext.
+Follow the links to watch these film clips and get a better grasp of what I mean by subtext.

 Subtext Examples in Film

 One of the most powerful examples of subtext in a movie scene that I can recall is from No Country for Old Men.
-It’s chilling to watch one man’s fate balance on the thin edge of a coin, and he doesn’t even understand the undercurrent.
+It’s chilling to watch one man’s fate balance on the thin edge of a coin, and he doesn’t even understand the undercurrent of the moment.
 We, as viewers, are able to piece it together.

 Clarice’s last desperate attempt to extract the killer’s name from Hannibal Lecter is filled with subtext in The Silence of The Lambs.

 This example of subtext from the movie Sideways gives us a much deeper look at the character in a lovely and nuanced way.

 Though bread is not an essential ingredient in subtext, I found three good examples involving the staff of life: